 4.14.
-Impact of Unbundling
+Impact of Bundling

 As alluded to throughout this report, there are concerns that some legally unbundled utilities companies, or those which are not unbundled due to their small size, may be utilizing their position as DSOs to benefit their related suppliers.
 Bundled suppliers can also be accused of subsidizing their supply activities through the use of their regulated non-competitive revenues.
 This is not substantiated by this report and should be assumed only with caution, but it seems difficult to justify the ownership bundling of incumbent DSOs with incumbent suppliers in a market where any biased relationship between the two would be counter-competitive.
-And for sure the current combined billing situation and bundled brands are forms of accepted advantages incurred from bundling.
+The current combined billing situation and bundled brands are forms of accepted advantages incurred from bundling.
 The argument follows that if it is worth doing it is worth doing right.
 As long as incumbents DSOs have a (even theoretical) motive to be partial, there is surely a risk of partiality.

-Hurdle to Operation (No.66): Any competitive advantage that would be gained by an incumbent supplier through its relation to a DSO would be detrimental to the competition and market entry by new competitors.
+Hurdle to Operation (Duplicate, Not Counted):

+As described in various hurdles mentioned above, any competitive advantage that would be gained by an incumbent supplier through its relation to a DSO would be detrimental to the competition and market entry by new competitors.

-Suggestion: Opportunities for DSOs to favour related suppliers should therefore be closed as has been done in the most active markets in the world (e.g. Australia, New Zealand and Texas).
-Ultimately, ownership unbundling might therefore bring greater appeal to the market.
+Ideas for Change: Opportunities for DSOs to favour related suppliers should therefore be closed as has been done in the most active markets in the world (e.g. Australia, New Zealand and Texas).
+Ultimately, ownership unbundling might therefore bring greater appeal to the market. e.g. Less vertical integration.